 Here is one recipe with 2 different methods for ant bait, a liquid version and a dry version.
 It is essential with BOTH versions that you use powdered sugar.

-The reason that this recipe works is because ants do not and cannot chew and swallow solid foods, instead, they ingest the juice which they SQUEEZE from the pieces of food then they then discard the “dry” part that is leftover.
+The reason that this recipe works is that ants do not and cannot chew and swallow solid foods, instead, they ingest the juice which they SQUEEZE from the pieces of food then they then discard the “dry” part that is leftover.

 The powdered sugar offers the necessary sweetness to get them to dine and dissolves more easily with the baking soda.
 Ants also have two stomachs, one for themselves and one that they use to hold food to be shared with other ants back in the nest.